10 Nov How to Identify Dehydration in Your Cat

 Also, if your cat’s gums are already very pale before you press on them, it could be a sign that it is severely dehydrated.
 Best to take it to the vet ASAP!

 Dogs pant as a way of cooling down when they’re overheated.
 But cats?
 That’s usually an anomaly, especially when they have only been spending the better part of their day lounging around the house.
 When this happens, it is likely a sign of discomfort from dehydration.

-How You Can Prevent Dehydration in Your Cat
+How Can you Prevent Dehydration in Your Cat?

 We mentioned earlier that dehydration could very quickly lead to greater illnesses if left untreated.
 The quicker you recognise the signs of dehydration, the easier it would be to treat your cat.
 The best way to get your cat well-hydrated again is to observe its behavior and pinpoint the exact cause of dehydration.